TheoGreenslade/Web-Tech-UOBVolleyball/README.md

 redirection: We use redirects for login system a few times - probably not what he wants.
 utf-8: No Idea
 The site is HTTPS certified and can run with https -although the certificate is not by a verified authority-.
+We should be at least on a B here since https is an A-category task.
+We also use cookies for the session handler as part of the login system.
+Security issues:
+	"app.use(helmet)" + npm install helmet prevents - protects against attacks on express SQLInjection-proof thanks to prepared statements with ?
+	Prevent cross-site scripting using templating engine "handlebars"
 <li>X for Database</li>
 We have a insert and a select Query, we use callbacks, so we are at a B.
 To get to A we probably need to add a Shop